Taisun-Docker/taisun/README.md

 http://taisun.io

-Taisun is a web based interface for a Docker enabled device with an emphasis on providing a web based interface for managing a single server.
+Taisun is an application for a Docker enabled device with an emphasis on providing a web based interface for managing a single server.

 Taisun allows you to: